rtmigo/vien_py/README.md

 Now you're back.

-## Run a script inside the virtualenv
+## Run a script inside the virtual environment

 It is `vien run <any bash command>`